Welcome to the Wonderful World of Forest School!

 - Is Forest School suitable for groups with special needs?

-- We don't want a whole Forest School project but would like a Woodland Adventure day for pupils
+- We don't want a whole Forest School project but would like a Forest School taster session for my group

 - What about Forest School projects for young people (secondary age)?